ticofab/speakertogether/README.md

 ## Speakers at a common event (at least twice)

+Please open a PR if you want your account linked here if you would like your name removed.

 | Name | Events in common |
 | :---- | :---------------- |
 | Adam Sandor | 8 |